void

 zborovska.png

 Královská 18 was the home address of Leutnant Dub.
-He mentions it because he thinks his final hour has arrived.
+He mentions it because he thinks his final hour has come.

 Background